 This UK research paper published by the Royal Society in 2007 not only acknowledges the existence of rising damp, saying that it is an important cause of wetness in buildings...

 ...but also discusses in detail the various factors influencing rising damp.
-The paper provides the necessary formulas for the calculation of various rising damp parameters (rising damp height, quantity of water inside the walls etc.) for walls of different thickness.
+The paper provides the necessary formulas for calculating various rising damp parameters (rising damp height, quantity of water inside the walls etc.) for walls of different thickness.

 An operative protocol for reliable measurements of moisture in porous materials of ancient buildings, 2006